This is my first entry in over a year, so some of you were probably wondering if I’d ever update my website again –

 Above left: Doing an impression of Darth Vader while installing insulation in the basement.

-Above center: Lila is my sister's cat, but she's best friends with whomever fed her
+Above right: Lila is my sister's cat, but she's best friends with whomever fed her

 last.
 15-year old Lila is curious, insecure, and very lovable.